slagyr/speclj/README.md

 	(run-specs)

 ### speclj.core namespace
 Your spec files should `:use` the `speclj.core` in it's entirety.
 It's a clean namespace and you're likely going to use all the definitions within it.
+Don't forget to pull in the library that you're testing as well (sample.core in this case).

-	(:use [speclj.core])
+	(:use
+		[speclj.core]
+		[sample.core])

 ### describe
 `describe` is the outer most container for specs.
 It takes a `String` name and any number of _spec components_.